Reiki Center of Venice ~ Medical Errors ~ 2 CE's

 Beginning October, 2014, in an effort to require hospitals to lower their incidences of hospital-acquired conditions (HAC), the Centers for Medicare & Medicaid Services (CMS) began reducing Medicare payments to hospitals with poor outcomes under the Hospital-Acquired Condition (HAC) Reduction Program.

 The Patient Safety Program, a program called for by the Affordable Care Act (ACA), will begin in 2015.
-Under this program, hospitals are given a rank according to 11 categories. replica rolex watches The lowest performing 25 percent of hospitals with lose (1) percent of each Medicare payment paid under the Inpatient Prospective Payment System (IPPS), for the upcoming (2015) year.
+Under this program, hospitals are given a rank according to 11 categories.
+The lowest performing 25 percent of hospitals with lose (1) percent of each Medicare payment paid under the Inpatient Prospective Payment System (IPPS), for the upcoming (2015) year.
 This ranking is based on two unique findings: HAC’s reported between Jan.
 1, 2012-Dec.
 31, 2013 and nine Patient Safety Indicators between July 11-June 2013.

 Other provisions under the new rule will include increasing portions of Medicare payments to fund value-based incentive payments to 1.25 percent, add new readmission measures, and establish quality reporting programs to help align quality measure reporting.